Poor Clares: Ireland

+The Poor Clares Order is the longest-surviving female religious community in Ireland.
+As of 2024, the Poor Clares celebrated their 382nd anniversary of being in Ireland.
 In Ireland there are seven monasteries of the Colettine Observance.
 The community with the oldest historical roots is the monastery on Nuns' Island in Galway, which traces its history back to the monastery in Gravelines.
 The community has a rare book collection which is the most comprehensive single collection of early-modern Clarissan material in English in the world.